Looking for an employer of record in Spain? Here’s what you need to know

 In Spain, the tax year aligns with the calendar year, commencing on January 1st and concluding on December 31st.
 Spanish employers typically pay their employees monthly, on the last working day of each month.

-Minimum wage in Spain is currently EUR 1,184, paid in 14 installments across the year.
+Minimum wage in Spain is €1,134 per month, paid in 14 installments across the year.

-When paying your employees, itโ€™s important to be aware of the required tax deductions in Spain.
+When paying your employees, it’s important to be aware of the required tax deductions in Spain.
 These include:

-• Income tax: Employers withhold 19% to 47% of the employeeโ€™s salary for income tax, depending on their earnings.
-There is also a new “solidarity contribution” for yearly earnings over EUR 4,909.50 per month, starting from 0.77% borne by the employer and 0.15% by the employee.
+• Income tax: Employers withhold 19% to 47% of the employee’s salary for income tax, depending on their earnings.

 • Social security: Employees contribute 6.48% and employers contribute 30.57%.